rowanmanning/rowanmanning.com/src/documents/posts/accessibility-beyond-the-screen-reader.html.md

 ## Further Reading ##

-I've tried covered the basics here but if you're interested in reading more about accessibility, I've listed a couple of resources which I've found useful in the past:
+I've tried to cover the basics here but if you're interested in reading more about accessibility, I've listed a couple of resources which I've found useful in the past:

  * [Excellent articles from WebAIM][webaim-articles]
  * [The BBC's web accessibility guides][bbc-guides]